little-world/rust-course/src/02-type-system-deep-dive.md

 // ✓ Simple when state machine not needed struct SimpleCounter { count: usize }

-// ❌ Runtime checks for state validity fn ship_order(status: &str) -> Result<(), String> {
-    if status != "processing" {
-        return Err("Can only ship processing orders".to_string());
-    }
-    Ok(())
-}

-// ✓ Encode state in type system impl OrderStatus {
-    fn ship(self) -> Result<OrderStatus, String> {
-        match self {
-            OrderStatus::Processing { .. } => Ok(OrderStatus::Shipped { .. }),
-            _ => Err("Can only ship processing orders".to_string()),
-        }
-    }
-}
 ```

 ## Key Takeaways

-1. **Choose the right struct form**: Named fields for clarity, tuple structs for semantic types, unit structs for markers
-2. **Newtypes are free**: Use them liberally for domain modeling
+1. **Newtypes are free**: Use them liberally for domain modeling
-3. **Encode state in types**: Make invalid states unrepresentable with enums and type states
-4. **Leverage enum variants**: Each variant carries exactly what it needs
-5. **Pattern match exhaustively**: Let the compiler ensure you handle all cases
+2. **Phantom types enable compile-time state machines**: Zero runtime cost
+3. **GATs unlock higher-kinded patterns**: Use when simpler patterns don't work
+4. **Const generics for compile-time sizes**: Stack allocation without heap
-6. **Trait objects have cost**: Profile before using in hot paths
+5. **Trait objects have cost**: Profile before using in hot paths
-7. **Enum dispatch often faster**: Closed set of types?
+6. **Enum dispatch often faster**: Closed set of types?
 Use enum
-8. **Associated types for single outputs**: Generic parameters for inputs
+7. **Associated types for single outputs**: Generic parameters for inputs
-9. **Type system is your friend**: Move validation to compile time
+8. **Type system is your friend**: Move validation to compile time

-## Conclusion

-Rust's type system is a powerful tool for writing correct, efficient software.
-The patterns in this chapter demonstrate a fundamental principle: **make illegal states unrepresentable**.
-When you encode invariants in types rather than runtime checks, you move entire classes of bugs from "things to test for" to "things that cannot compile."

-### Choosing the Right Pattern

-The patterns in this chapter solve different problems:

-**For domain modeling:**
-- Use **newtypes** when you have primitives that shouldn't mix (IDs, units, validated strings)
-- Use **enums** when you have a closed set of alternatives, each with its own data
-- Use **named structs** when you have related data with clear field names

-**For state management:**
-- Use **phantom types** for compile-time state machines where invalid transitions must be impossible
-- Use **enum states** when states carry different data and runtime state checks are acceptable
-- Combine both for maximum safety with per-state data

-**For polymorphism:**
-- Use **enum dispatch** when you have a closed set of types and performance matters
-- Use **trait objects** when you need open extensibility or heterogeneous collections
-- Use **generics** (not covered here) when types are known at compile time

-**For API design:**
-- Use **associated types** when there's one natural output type per implementation
-- Use **generic parameters** when you want multiple implementations for the same type
-- Use **builder patterns** with phantom types for complex construction with compile-time validation

-### Common Pitfalls to Avoid

-1. **Over-engineering**: Not everything needs phantom types.
-Simple runtime checks are fine for non-critical code.
-2. **Type alias abuse**: `type UserId = u64` provides no safety.
-Use newtypes instead.
-3. **Trait objects everywhere**: Dynamic dispatch has cost.
-Profile before optimizing, but prefer enums when possible.
-4. **Ignoring exhaustiveness**: Pattern matching ensures you handle all cases.
-Don't silence warnings.
-5. **Complex visitor patterns**: Not every tree needs the visitor pattern.
-Start simple, add complexity when needed.

-### Performance Considerations

-The patterns in this chapter demonstrate Rust's "zero-cost abstractions":
-- **Newtypes**: Compiled away entirely, zero runtime cost
-- **Phantom types**: Zero-sized, exist only at compile time
-- **Enum dispatch**: Direct jumps, compiler can inline
-- **Trait objects**: One vtable lookup, prevents inlining
-- **Associated types**: Zero cost, resolved at compile time

-### What's Next

-This chapter covered practical type system patterns for everyday Rust development.
-To go deeper:

-- **Chapter 33: Type-Level Programming** - Advanced techniques with GATs, const generics, and type-level computation
-- **Chapter on Lifetimes** - How the type system tracks borrowing and memory safety
-- **Chapter on Traits** - Deep dive into trait design, blanket implementations, and advanced trait patterns

-### Final Thoughts

 Rust's type system enables you to encode invariants that would be runtime checks (or bugs) in other languages.
-The patterns in this chapter show how to leverage structs, enums, and the type system to write code that's simultaneously safer and faster than traditional approaches.
+The patterns in this chapter show how to leverage the type system to write code that's simultaneously safer and faster than traditional approaches.

-Well-designed types don't just organize data—they make wrong code impossible to write.
-Start applying these patterns to your own code, beginning with simple newtypes and building up to state machines as you gain confidence.
-The compiler is your ally: when it rejects your code, it's often pointing you toward a design that's safer and clearer.

-Master these patterns, and you'll write Rust code that's not just correct, but obviously correct—where the types themselves document and enforce your program's invariants.